shawnusaf/MELODIES-MONET/docs/users_guide/supported_plots.rst

    **Critical Success Index** Plot of the Critical Success Index, as commonly used in Forecast evaluation.

+Please refer to the
-See the `Expand Surface Observations in MELODIES-MONET <https://github.com/orgs/NOAA-CSL/projects/6>`_ project on GitHub to learn about current and future development.
+`MELODIES MONET project board <https://github.com/orgs/NOAA-CSL/projects/6>`__ under milestone "Surface and Aircraft Evaluation Version 2" to learn more about our current and future development plans.

 Aircraft Evaluation
 ^^^^^^^^^^^^^^^^^^^
 Under development.

+Please refer to the
-See the `Incorporate Aircraft Evaluation in MELODIES-MONET <https://github.com/orgs/NOAA-CSL/projects/6>`_ project on GitHub to learn about current and future development.
+`MELODIES MONET project board <https://github.com/orgs/NOAA-CSL/projects/6>`__ under milestone "Surface and Aircraft Evaluation Version 2" to learn more about our current and future development plans.

 Satellite Evaluation
 ^^^^^^^^^^^^^^^^^^^^
 Under development.

+Please refer to the
-See the `Incorporate Satellite Evaluation in MELODIES-MONET <https://github.com/orgs/NOAA-CSL/projects/6>`_ project on GitHub to learn about current and future development.
+`MELODIES MONET project board <https://github.com/orgs/NOAA-CSL/projects/6>`__ under milestone "Satellite Evaluation Version 2" to learn more about our current and future development plans.